ckohlbeck1/TheSyllySyncer/README.md

 # TheSyllySyncer

-# Windows: npm install -g npm
-# Mac: sudo npm install -g npm
+# Run: npm install

-# To check if it is installed: node -v (should return version number)
+# Or to check if it is installed: node -v (should return version number)

 # npm run dev
 # http://localhost:8000/